Chris Corcoran (soccer): Finland

 In April 2009, Corcoran signed with Ekenäs Idrottsförening and played in 31 games and scored 10 goals while there for 2 seasons.
 On February 4, 2011, he left Ekenäs IF and signed with Gamlakarleby Bollklubb.
+In July 2013, Corcoran was appointed player-manager of GBK on interim basis.
+At the end of October 2013 the club confirmed, that Corcoran would continue in that position for the next season as well.
+Corcoran was released from the position at the end of the 2021 season.